licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 of an equation is created on a component is underway, and should allow for the definition of a general multiphysics component, able to instantiate any equation discretized in MOOSE.

-External contributions to the module are encouraged and supported to provide compliance with INL's SQA standard.
+External contributions to the module are encouraged, and support will be provided to comply with MOOSE's SQA standard.

 # Acknowledgements